 This is the most commonly used and important fly line density.
-The first choise for the beginner.
+The first choice for the beginner.
 It can be used for fishing dry flies on the surface, and nymphs, wet flies and lures below the surface.

-The weight of a fly line is known as the AFTM rating and must be matched to the casting weight of the rod, you should find this information just above the handle of the rod with the rods length.
+The weight of a fly line is known as the AFTM rating and must be matched to the casting weight of the fly rod, you should find this information just above the handle of the rod with the rods length.
 Lighter lines from, say 1 up to 6 would be suitable for dry fly and nymph fishing on rivers and smaller still waters, lines 6 up to 10 will be suitable for sea trout and light salmon on larger rivers and trout fishing on larger stillwaters and reservoirs, lines 8 to 15 are suitable for saltwater and salmon fishing.

 The fly line’s performance (presentation and distance) is achieved via the taper of the line and thickness of the weighted section of the line (see chart).

 The most popular taper sold today and, as its name implies, the weight is concentrated in the front of the line with a thinner running line behind the thick weighted head section which is designed to shoot easily.

 Although not as popular nowadays, they still have some followers.
 Tapered at both ends with a thick middle section, longcasting is difficult.

 A shooting head is a heavy front head section of fly line, around 35ft long, which is attached to a thin stiff shooting or running line.
 Shooting heads are designed for extreme distance casting making them ideal for reservoir bank anglers who require extra distance.
 Shooting heads are becoming increasingly popular for salmon fishing and when used in conjunction with double-handed rods, incredible distances can be achieved with the minimum amount of effort.

 Fly line backing comes in a variety of options, nearly all are braided, but utilise different materials for their specific use.